Medium

-The combined pills contain both estrogen and progestin.
+The birth control combined pills contain two hormones, estrogen and progestin.
+The birth control pill is a medication you take once a day to prevent pregnancy.
+There are other benefits to taking a birth control pill, in addition to pregnancy prevention.
 The pill is about 93 percent to 99 percent effective when taken correctly and each day.

 BENEFITS: